muarshad01/LLM/Notes/lecture07_notes.md

 *  right so you need data the parameters of the LLM are optimized and then we have some output.

 ## Tokenization Steps
-1. Split the input text into individual words and sub tokens
+1. Split the input text into individual words and sub-tokens
 2. Convert these tokens into token IDs
-3. Encode these token ID into Vector representation (Vector embedding)
+3. Encode these token IDs into Vector representation (Vector embedding)

 ***